artdecocode/rexml/documentary/API/index.md

 Extract tags from the XML string.
 The tags are returned as an array with objects containing `content` and `props` properties.
 The content is the inner content of the tag, and `props` is the attributes specified inside the tag.

-%EXAMPLE: example/example.js, ../src => rexml, javascript%
+%EXAMPLE: example, ../src => rexml, javascript%

-%FORK-json example example/example%
+%FORK-json example%

 %~ width="15"%